desihub/qlf/README.md

 $ sudo vim /var/lib/pgsql/9.4/data/pg_hba.conf

-append the following line to pg_hba.conf:
+append the following line

 host    all             develdba        127.0.0.1/32            md5

+BEFORE THE LINE:

+host    all             all             127.0.0.1/32            ident

 Then restart the service: